jinling86/iProject/ReadMe.md

 # License

 Feel free to use iProject as well as its code.
-Hope I will not burn your cell phone.
+Hope it will not burn your cell phone.

 Have fun!